brianzhouzc/RocketBot/README.md

 ### `Suggestions/ideas`
  Tell us what you think we can do better in [issues](https://github.com/TheUnnamedOrganisation/RocketBot/issues).
 Give detailed discription to help us understand what you are looking for.
 Add [Suggestion] to the title to help us quickly identify the category of the issue.
 Your suggestion might not be accept, but hey, maybe we will accept your suggestion next time! :)

-## `For developers:`
- You can contribute to the project by helping us on coding.
-Fork this project and create a new branch to add your code or fix a known issue.
-Use pull request to submit your code.
-Remember, submit to *[Beta](https://github.com/TheUnnamedOrganisation/RocketBot/tree/Beta)* branch! :D

-# `Settings`

-## `AuthType`

- - *google* - Google login
- - *ptc* - Pokémon Trainer Club

-## `PtcUsername`
-- *username* - for PTC account.
-No need for when using Google.

-## `PtcPassword`
-- *password* - for PTC account.
-No need for when using Google.

-## `Email`
-- *email@gmail.com* - for Google account.
-No need for when using PTC.

-## `Password`
-- *password* - for Google account.
-No need for when using PTC.

-## `GoogleRefreshToken`
-- *token* - for Google account.
-No need for wen using PTC.
-(Obsolete)

-## `DefaultLatitude`
-- *40.785092* - Latitude of your location you want to use the bot in.
-Number between -90 and +90.
-Doesn't matter how many numbers stand after the comma.

-## `DefaultLongitude`
-- *-73.968286* - Longitude of your location you want to use the bot in.
-Number between -180 and +180.
-Doesn't matter how many numbers stand after the comma.

-## `LevelOutput`
-- *time* - Every X amount of time it prints the current level and experience needed for the next level.
-- *levelup* - Only outputs the level and needed experience for next level on levelup.

-## `LevelTimeInterval`
-- *seconds* - After X seconds it will print the current level and experience needed for levelup when using *time* mode.

-## `Recycler`
-- *false* - Recycler not active.
-- *true* - Recycler active.

-## `RazzBerryMode`
-- *cp* - Use RazzBerry when Pokémon is over specific CP.
-- *probability* - Use RazzBerry when Pokémon catch chance is under a specific percentage.

-## `RazzBerrySetting`
-- *cp value* - If RazzBerryMode is cp.
-Use RazzBerry when Pokémon is over this value
-- *probability value* - If RazzBerryMode is probability.
-Use Razzberry when % of catching is under this value.
-Between 0 and 1.

-## `TransferType`
-- *none* - disables transferring
-- *cp* - transfers all Pokémon below the CP threshold in the app.config, EXCEPT for those types specified in program.cs in TransferAllWeakPokemon
-- *leaveStrongest* - transfers all but the highest CP Pokémon of each type SPECIFIED IN program.cs in TransferAllButStrongestUnwantedPokemon (those that aren't specified are untouched)
-- *duplicate* - same as above but for all Pokémon (no need to specify type), (will not transfer favorited Pokémon)
-- *all* - transfers all Pokémon

-## `TransferCPThreshold`
-- *CP* - transfers all Pokémon with less CP than this value.

-## `TransferIVThreshold`
-- *IV* - transfers all Pokémon with less IV than this value.
-Between 0 and 1.

-## `TravelSpeed`
-- *Speed* - Travel speed in km/h

-## `CatchPokemon`
-- *true* - Catch Pokémon and get Items from PokéStops
-- *false* - Don't catch Pokémon and get Items from PokéStops

-## `EvolveAllGivenPokemons`
-- *false* - Evolves no Pokémon.
-- *true* - Evolves all Pokémon.

 ## [Credits](https://github.com/Necrobot-Private)